-Admission to the FESA BS program and written consent of instructor.
+Admission to the FESA B.S. program; written consent of instructor

 Only students enrolled in the Fire and Emergency Services B.S. program are allowed to register.
 This course cannot be used towards the Fire and Emergency Services Administration Certificate.
 Certificate students will not be allowed to register.

 Students must consult with an instructor prior to registering to determine scope of Independent Study project and possible credits earned.